Diverse TV holiday season includes all-Asian Lifetime movie

 “Sugar & Spice” is not the only holiday movie expanding the definition of who can lead these kinds of flicks.
 A handful of networks, including Lifetime and Hallmark, have a Christmas-themed movie on their slate featuring a same-sex pairing.
 Tony winner Ali Stroker, who uses a wheelchair, stars in Lifetime's “Christmas Ever After.”

-Does Liao feel pressure as “the first” even on such an innocuous project to bring in a sizeable audience?
-“I feel like the pressure is more to deliver something that I and everybody else worked on can be proud of.
-That was really no. 1,” Liao says.
+Does Liao feel pressure as “the first” even on such an innocuous project to bring in a sizable audience?
+“I feel like the pressure is more to deliver something that I and everybody else (who) worked on (this) can be proud of.
+That was really No. 1,” Liao says.

 Lai doesn't see the point of getting caught up in things like ratings.